 Parco della Mola is only a few kilometers away from the main village.
 La Mola has perfect hiking trails, a natural thermal water bath and a tiny lake complete with its own waterfall.

 To get to Oriolo Romano, take the train departing from Roma Aurelia.
 Get off at Oriolo.
 The journey takes about one hour and 30 minutes.
-You can check the train timetable and buy train tickets here.
+You can check the train timetable and buy train tickets on the Omio App.

 Canale Monterano

-Monterano Antica is Tuscia’s very own ghost town.
+Monterano Antica is one of the many ghost towns in Tuscia.
 Along with Civita di Bagnoregio, this place is more ‘on the radar’ than other towns listed in this post.
 Still, you can expect a fraction of the tourists in comparison to the sites in Rome and Tuscany.

 Located on a tufaceous hill just over 50 kilometers (about 31 miles) north of Rome, Monterano is renowned for the ruins of its deserted village.
-Somewhat better-known than other places on this list, quite a few films have featured Monterano as a backdrop for its relinquished beauty.
+Quite a few films have featured Monterano as a backdrop for its relinquished beauty.

 The remaining townspeople were forced to abandon the already partially ruined site and take refuge in the nearby centers (in particular in the adjacent Canale site), where over time the inhabited area of Canale Monterano developed.

 Traversing the valley sits a beautifully preserved aqueduct.
-Its imposing double arch structure will make your jaw drop, it looks like something out of a movie.
-Which is likely, since this ghost town has actually been featured in a number of films for its haunting beauty.
+Its imposing double arch structure will make your jaw drop.

 The church of San Bonaventura is another interesting sight.
 The church and its adjoining convent were built in the late 1670’s by order of the Altieri family.
 Its impressive architecture was designed by Gian Lorenzo Bernini!
 The overgrowth on the structure, coupled with the faded colors of the crumbling marble, made for a sobering visit.

 The easiest way to get to Canale Monterano is by car.
-If you don’t have a car, you can take the train to Oriolo Romano – it’s just 4 km (2.5 miles) away.
+If you don’t have a car, you can take the train to Oriolo Romano (it’s about one hour and 45 minutes from Rome) – it’s just 4 km (2.5 miles) away.

 Tarquinia

-Ancient Etruscan tombs and the many necropoli that decorate the region give Tarquinia its claim to fame.
-UNESCO declared Tarquinia, once an epicenter of ancient Etruscan and Roman life, a World Heritage Site in 2004.
-Actually, Tarquinia was the first World Heritage Site to have a signage QR Code that allows you to get information on attractions and services right on your smartphone.
+Ancient Etruscan tombs and the many necropolis that decorate the region give Tarquinia its claim to fame.
+A UNESCO World Heritage Site since 2004 Tarquinia was once an epicenter of ancient Etruscan and Roman life.

 Some of the most famous tombs include the Tomb of the Bulls, Tomb of the Augurs and the Tomb of the Leopards.